-Buying a place is a real bargain if you want to make something more permanent.
-The process is a piece of cake, with an average range for a two-bedroom condo can start at $60,000 all the way up to a four-bedroom home in the $250,000 range with spectacular views of the bay and mountains.
+Buying a place used to be a real bargain if you wanted to live in Zihuatanejo/Ixtapa permanently, but prices are steadily climbing as more areas are being carved out as luxury living communities.
+An average range for a two-bedroom condo can start at $100,000 all the way up to a four-bedroom home in the $250,000+ range with spectacular views of the bay and mountains.

 Lifestyle in Zihuatanejo

-My very first day in “Zihuat” was awesome.
-We went into El Centro, and visited the fresh fish market, where $15 paid for a BBQ on the beach for six people.
-Visitors have their choice of dozens of eateries in town to choose from.
+My very first day in “Zihua” was awesome.
+We went into El Centro (downtown), and visited the fresh fish market, where $15 paid for a BBQ on the beach for six people.
+Visitors have their choice of dozens of eateries in town.
 Ranging from $5 to $10 for two people with drink.
-The taco carts are even cheaper, with all your favorites including fish, chicken, carne asada, and a local favorite chapulines (fried grasshoppers you’ve just got to try them).
+The taco carts are even cheaper, with all your favorites including fish, octopus, chicken, carnitas, and a local favorite chapulines (fried grasshoppers you’ve just got to try).

 I was amazed at the dozens of fresh meats, fish, and produce stores that cost pennies on the dollar.
-Trendy restaurants, galleries, and the seemingly endless window shopping make this an easy choice.
-If you want a little fancier dining experience, I recommend the trendy Espuma that is high above the bay.
+Trendy restaurants, galleries, and the seemingly endless window-shopping make walking around town a lot of fun.
+If you want a little fancier dining experiences, I recommend the trendy Espuma or Embarc that are both high up on a cliff above the bay.

 Cost of Living in Zihuatanejo